Food bank: United Kingdom

 According to a May 2013 report by Oxfam and Church Action on Poverty, about half a million Britons had used food banks.
 The Trussell Trust reports that their food banks alone helped feed 346,992 people in 2012–13.
 Numbers using food banks more than doubled during the period 2012–13.
-"Foodbanks help prevent crime, housing loss, family breakdown and mental health problems."
 Reasons why people have difficulty getting enough to eat include redundancy, sickness, delays over receiving, domestic violence, family breakdown, debt, and additional fuel costs in winter.
 Some clients of foodbanks are at work but cannot afford everything they need due to low pay.

 Close to half of those needing to use food banks have had issues with their benefit payments.
 Sanctioning benefits was the single most frequent reason for food bank referrals and there has been criticism over sanctions being imposed for allegedly spurious reasons.

 A joint report from the Trussell Trust, the Church of England, and the charities Oxfam and Child Poverty Action Group found that food bank users were more likely to live in rented accommodation, be single adults or lone parents, be unemployed, and have experienced a "sanction", where their unemployment benefits were cut for at least one month.

-Delays in payment of Housing Benefit, Disability benefits and other benefits and general bureaucratic issues with benefits can force people to use food banks.
+Delays in payment of Housing Benefit, disability benefits and other benefits and general bureaucratic issues with benefits can force people to use food banks.
 Many further people who need food banks have low-income jobs but struggle to afford food after making debt repayments and all other expenses.
 Low-paid workers, part-time workers and those with zero-hour contracts are particularly vulnerable to financial crisis and sometimes need the assistance of food banks.
 As had been predicted, demand for food banks further increased after cuts to welfare came into effect in April 2013, which included the abolition of Crisis loans.
 In April 2014, Trussell reported that they had handed out 913,000 food parcels in the last year, up from 347,000 the year before.
 Several councils have begun looking at funding food banks to increase their capability, as cuts to their budgets mean they will be less able to help vulnerable people directly.

 Sabine Goodwin, an Independent Food Aid Network researcher, said most food bank workers reported increasing demand for food aid.

 Many feel they are firefighting, finding a way to deal with the logistics of feeding more and more people, with no time to advocate for changes that would eradicate the need for food banks in the first place.